Grooming with both hands

 The left finger stretches the skin, while the right one grooms it.

-You can change your pulling angle continuously in your quest to keep the skin from moving.
+You can continuously change your pulling angle in your quest to keep the skin from moving.

 Stretching the skin with two or more fingers